SamadTheTechGuy/Power-BI-Marathon-Project/README.md

 *  Used Power Query for data cleaning, data transformation, and data modelling.
 *  Created DAX measures for data analysis.
 *  Data visualization
+*  Used Canva and Powerpoint for background design.
 *  Report Design

 ## Key Insights